stadust/demonlist-guidelines/220_eligibility/400_frames.md

 # Framerate Guidelines{id=fps}

 Geometry Dash typically sets the maximum framerate to the monitor's natural refresh rate.
-However, software that increases the framerate of the game may be used, **but the framerate must remain at or below 360FPS**.
-Any record with a higher framerate will be considered hacked, **even if the framerate is achieved through the monitor refresh rate.** Any player that lies about their framerate will be banned from the list.
+Software that increases the framerate of the game may be used, **but the framerate must remain at or below 360FPS**.
+Any record with a higher framerate will be considered hacked, **even if the framerate is achieved through the monitor refresh rate.** Any player that lies about their framerate or attempts to fake an FPS counter will be banned from the list.

 Although players may use various framerates throughout their raw footage, **players are not permitted to change FPS values midway through a record.** *This is a recent change, so please be mindful of this before submitting new records!*